Department: MED-Ctr for Community Health Salary/Grade: EXS/5

 Performs other duties as assigned.

-Successful completion of a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree in a major such as psychology, education, child development, neuroscience, public health, or a related field; OR appropriate combination of education and experience and 3 years' research study or other relevant experience required; OR
+Successful completion of a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree in a major such as social or health science or related; OR appropriate combination of education and experience and 3 years' research study or other relevant experience required; OR

 Northwestern University is an Equal Opportunity, Affirmative Action Employer of all protected classes, including veterans and individuals with disabilities.
 Women, racial and ethnic minorities, individuals with disabilities, and veterans are encouraged to apply.
 Hiring is contingent upon eligibility to work in the United States.